TradeWpower AS · Lillehammer, Norway

 Head of Portfolio Management & Risk

-20+ years commodity trading.
+24+ years of institutional commodity trading across European power, gas, oil, coal, and emissions.
 MSc Finance (NHH).
-Senior positions at European energy firms.
+Senior positions at major European energy firms.
 Fund founder and manager.
-Deep expertise in Nordic, German, and French power markets, plus gas, emissions, and cross-commodity trading.
+Deep expertise in Nordic, German, and French power markets, plus gas and cross-commodity dynamics.

-Portfolio Risk • Power & Gas Trading • European Markets
+Portfolio Risk · Power & Gas Trading · European Markets · Hedging Strategy

 Weather Intelligence

 Full WRM access.
 Regime transition alerts.
-Seasonal outlooks for power and gas.
+Seasonal outlooks for power and gas hedging.

 Risk Advisory